 There it is.
 ‘Lead Generation’ in a nutshell.
 It’d be unfair to you to leave it just there – I haven’t quite told the whole story.

-You know what lead generation is, but now it’s time to talk about how to market for lead generation and in turn, get high-quality leads to your site.
+You know what inbound lead generation is, but now it’s time to talk about how to market for lead generation and in turn, get high-quality leads to your site.

-The way that you communicate to your audience has to be inherently different than the way you communicate for e-commerce.
+The way that you communicate to your target audience has to be inherently different than the way you communicate for e-commerce.
 Remember, it’s not as black-and-white as asking someone to give you money in exchange for a product.
 I think it requires a bit more finesse.
 It can be surprising how unwilling people can be to give up their personal information versus spending their money on a product or service, especially in this day and age.

 Do you have any experience with running lead generation campaigns?
 Have any questions for me?
 Leave a comment below with your thoughts!